cerialDX/copy.sh/README.md

 cp copy ~/.local/scripts/copy
 cp .downloaded.sh ~/.local/scripts/.downloaded.sh
 ```
-Note: `.downloaded.sh` and `copy` should both be in the same folder
+Note: `.downloaded.sh` and `copy` should both be in the same folder.

-Finally, make these available available
+Finally, make these globally available

 ## Bash
 Put this line in `~/.bashrc`